The Certificate in Spirituality (Carmelite Studies) is:

-The programme offers students the opportunity to read and study individual modules at their own pace in a structured yet flexible approach on a part-time or full-time basis.
+The course offers students the opportunity to read and study individual modules at their own pace in a structured yet flexible approach on a part-time or full-time basis.
 The range of subject areas on offer will provide the background for candidates to engage critically in the ongoing dialogue between the Carmelite tradition and the contemporary world.
-Students who successfully complete this programme will be able to describe, present and critically engage with the principal elements of the Carmelite tradition.
+Students who successfully complete this course will be able to describe, present and critically engage with the principal elements of the Carmelite tradition.

 - Exhibit a knowledge and understanding of some of the significant topics, figures and sources relating to studies in the Carmelite tradition of spirituality.